Performance

 This probably goes without saying, and is probably the first thing you find in those low quality AI generated articles on the web, but your machine shares your available CPU capacity between what you have open (including processes running in the background).

 Those other processes can take up CPU cycles, and ultimately cause AudioNodes to run out of processing capacity earlier than what your machine could otherwise handle.
 Thus, it’s a good idea to close them if you run into performance issues.
-Same goes for browser tabs.
+Same goes for browser tabs, especially with the AudioNodes web app.

 Processing Load %

-Current processing load — 39% — shown at the top
+Current processing load (44%) and the number of active Nodes (351) shown at the top

 • 0% means AudioNodes is basically idle